10 ERP Implementation Issues to Avoid

 You should clearly state the reasons for undertaking the project so that anyone in your business can fully understand it.
 Senior management should approve and sign off on the project and with their full support, you can get the entire company’s commitment to making the project successful.

 2. Don’t make the critical error of forgetting about the business case once you have approval.

 It should continue to be a living, breathing document.
-Track the progress of the project & the update the business case continuously.
+Track the progress of the project and then update the business case continuously.